 Why Do I Want a Master's in Communication?

-Communication is ever-evolving and achieving your master's degree can give you the necessary skills and edge to excel in your desired career.
-No matter your goals, whether advancing your career or changing into a new field entirely, the benefits of a communication education can help you get there.
+Communication is ever-evolving, and achieving your master's degree can give you the necessary skills and edge to excel in your desired career.
+No matter your goals, the benefits of a communication education can help you get there.

 "Having a master's degree not only shows that you've mastered the fundamentals in the field, but also that you had the motivation, the discipline, and the courage to set a hefty goal and work hard until you achieved it," said Bishop.
 "That level of grit is a trait that employers tend to look for."

 Your master's in communication allows you to learn about your communication styles and provide you with the tools needed to develop new communication habits in your personal and professional life.